Wage & Hour Laws

 Exempt (not overtime eligible) employees must fulfill a professional work week.
 A professional work week is considered working the hours needed to fulfill the specific job duties.
 Often this is more than a 40-hour workweek.
 PSU's diverse array of exempt positions may require overnight travel, weekend or evening hours, a work-at-home component, or other variations to schedules.
 To avoid confusion and/or conflicts about schedules, employees must work with supervisors and/or managers to establish an agreed upon schedule and the level of flexibility allowed in the schedule.
 As projects or activities require flexibility beyond an agreed upon schedule, employees should seek out supervisory and/or managerial approval prior to experiencing deviations to the plan.
 Work schedules are established by supervisors and managers in a manner to provide the best customer and operational outcomes for each of our departments.

 An additional break is available under ORS 653.077, established for all employees who need to manually or mechanically express breast milk for a child 18 months of age or younger.
 This break entitles employees to a "reasonable rest period" of no less than 30 minutes during each 4-hour work period or major part of a 4-hour work period, taken approximately in the middle of the period.
 This break is unpaid.
-It may be combined with a paid rest break and any unpaid portion may be made up by arranging a daily work schedule with an earlier start and/or later end time with supervisory approval.
+It may be combined with a paid rest break and any unpaid portion may be made up by arranging a daily work schedule with an earlier start and/or later end time with supervisory approval or working fewer hours.
 An employee may also at their own discretion utilize paid vacation for the unpaid portion.

 PSU has designated certain private locations as suitable for lactating mothers under ORS 653.077 who are expressing milk by manual or mechanical means.
 Rooms that are currently available to employees for this purpose can be accessed through the following links: